BMus (WLU), MMus (NEC), Hons DMus (WLU), COC Ensemble Studio.

 Selected discography: Das Lied von der Erde, Mozart Arie e duetti, Apollo e Daphne, Winterreise, Le Vaisseau Fantôme, Romeo et Juliette, Dido and Aeneas, Nixon in China

-Has coached with UofT Opera since 1999.
-Also music staff at COC, Chautauqua Institute, Britten Pears School, Broomhill Opera in Kent, British Youth Opera, Banff Centre, University of Montreal, Toronto Summer Music Academy, Maritime Concert Opera, and Stratford Summer Music.
-Training included COC Ensemble Studio, National Opera Opera Studio in London, England and Guildhall School of Music.
+Kate has coached with UofT Opera since 1999 and is also Music Director and Conductor of Opera at Wilfrid Laurier University.
+She has served on music staff at COC, Chautauqua Institute, Britten Pears School, Broomhill Opera in Kent, British Youth Opera, Banff Centre, University of Montreal, Toronto Operetta Theatre, Opera in Concert, Toronto Summer Music Academy, Maritime Concert Opera, and Stratford Summer Music.
+Kate’s training included COC Ensemble Studio, National Opera Studio in London, England and Guildhall School of Music.
 Studied Art Song with Martin Isepp and Graham Johnson.
 BMus, MMus (McGill).

 Winnipeg native.
 BMus (U Manitoba), MMus and Opera dip (UofT).
 Further study: Baden bei Wien, Aldeburgh, L’Académie Musicale de Villecroze in Provence, France, Banff Centre.
 As a baritone, engaged by NAC Orchestra, Manitoba Chamber Orchestra, Toronto Chamber Choir, Aldeburgh Connection, International Bach Festival Toronto, the Bach-Elgar Choir of Hamilton, COC, Saskatoon Opera, Opera Atelier, Aradia Ensemble.
 Language Coach at the Canadian Opera Company, the Luminato Festival, Radio-Canada, RCM.
 Teaches Lyric Diction at UofT, French Diction and Repertoire at Glenn Gould School.
 Author: French Lyric Diction: A Singer’s Guide (Oxford University Press).